 #3 is the reason there’s an epidemic of divorce among couples who have been married for 20 years or more…

-3. Putting the Marriage “On Hold” While Raising Kids.
+3. Putting the Marriage “On Hold” While Raising Kids Can Lead to Divorce.

 I’ve seen too many marriages fall apart because two well-meaning people put so much focus on their kids that they forgot to keep investing in the marriage.
 Some couples reduce their relationship to a partnership in co-parenting, and when the kids finally grow up, they discover that they have created an empty nest and an empty marriage.
 Give your children the gift that comes from seeing their parents in a loving, thriving marriage.
 Model the kind of marriage that will make your kids excited to be married someday.